thisgeist/hush/_pages/about.md

 ---
 permalink: /about/
-title: "About Me"
+title: "Del E. Sasha"
 ---

 I am writing a novel.
-About love in its many very forms.
+About love in its very many forms.

 (It’s actually about My Favourite Trio - because I’m biased and made them that way.)